m-jahn/europe-by-numbers/20191120/post_directlabels.md

 add small text labels to points in a scatter plot (a.k.a. dot plot, a.k.a. `xyplot()` in lattice).

-It’s not that there are no functions for text labels out there, it’s just that lattice plots are not compatible with the ggplot universe, and other more hacky solutions are not really appealing.
+It's not that there are no functions for text labels out there, it's just that lattice plots are not compatible with the ggplot universe, and other more hacky solutions are not really appealing.
 Finally I got so frustrated that I wrote my own panel function for text labels of points.
-Here is what I’ve gone through.
+Here is what I've gone through.

 ------------------------------------------------------------------------